WPChill/strong-testimonials/readme.txt

 8. View editor

 == Changelog ==

+= 2.31.7 - June 7, 2018 =
+* Fix JavaScript incompatibility in IE and Edge.

 = 2.31.6 - June 2, 2018 =
 * Fix bug when adding a custom field in view editor.